 Greenberg, L. S., & Tomescu, L. R. (2017).
 Supervision essentials for emotion-focused therapy.
 Washington, DC: American Psychological Association.

-If you would like to book a session visit our Contact page!
+If you would like to book a session please fill in the form below!